mongodb/specifications/source/index-management.rst

     languageOverride: String;

     /**
-     * Optionally provideds the text index version number.
+     * Optionally provides the text index version number.
      *
      * MongoDB 2.4 can only support version 1.
      *